 - A Bachelor of Arts or Science (or an equivalent degree) from a regionally accredited college or university.
 Allowances may be made for degrees accredited by the Association for Biblical Higher Education (ABHE), depending on the degree and major earned and the selected graduate program. - A minimum of a 3.0 grade point average (GPA) on a 4.0 scale.
 College of Ministry graduate programs require a minimum of a 2.70 grade point average (GPA). - Entrance Tests: The MBA program application requires a qualifying score on the Graduate Management Admissions Test (GMAT)).
 The Psy.D.
 Program application requires taking the Graduate Record Exam (GRE).
-Northwest University's Institutional Code is #4541. - Completion of application process, fulfillment of program-specific requirements, and acceptance into the respective graduate program. - A maximum of six credits may be transferred into a Master's program to meet course requirements.
-A maximum of twenty credits may be transferred into the Doctor of Psychology program.
-(Any specific exceptions are explained in the respective program section of this catalog.)
-Grades received on transfer courses must meet the grade requirements of those of the student's graduate program. - For additional, program-specific admissions requirements, please contact the respective enrollment counselor.
+Northwest University's Institutional Code is #4541. - Completion of application process, fulfillment of program-specific requirements, and acceptance into the respective graduate program. - For additional, program-specific admissions requirements, please contact the respective enrollment counselor.